How is Fault Determined in a Multi-Vehicle Accident in Texas?

 Depending on the circumstances of the crash, Texas car accident injury victims may be entitled to compensation for damages including medical bills, property damage, vehicle repairs, and lost earnings.
 However, in order to determine who should receive compensation from whom, fault must be determined first.

 Depending on the nature and severity of the accident, several parties may become involved in the fault determination process, including:

-- Law Enforcement – Texas Transportation Code § 550.062 requires police officers to make a written accident report within 10 days of an accident if the crash caused injury, death, or property damage exceeding $1,000.
+- Law Enforcement – Texas Transportation Code § 550.062 requires police officers to make a written accident report within 10 days of an accident if the crash caused injury, wrongful death, or property damage exceeding $1,000.
 While police reports are typically inadmissible in court due to being considered “hearsay” evidence, meaning evidence from a party other than an actual witness, they can still be of value to injury victims during settlement negotiations.

 - Claims Adjusters – Once an accident has been reported, the insurance company will assign a claims adjuster to investigate the crash.
 Investigative procedures can vary depending on the company and the severity of the accident.

 - Civil Courts – If the injury victim sues the other driver, which might occur if settlement negotiations break down, both the plaintiff and defendant will have the opportunity to present opposing arguments in court.
 The court will review the evidence presented by each side to make a determination about which driver was actually responsible for causing the crash.